ftrader/bitcoinfork-collaborative-spec/design.md

 An access function MVFActivateForkHeight() return a constant object will also be provided.
 (TODO: not needed?)

-TODO: get rid of Classic's SizeForkExpiration() consensus parameter?
-Removal is probably not needed, more important that code differences are kept minimal.

 ####5.1.4 New global variable for command line trigger height (MVHF-CORE-DES-TRIG-4)